DanielBMarkham/Info-Ops/manuscript/chapter19.md

 ![](images/tda2.jpg)

 Just to get everybody caught up, a backlog is a series of partially-constructed tests.
 We make those tests by combining Behavior To-Be and various Supplementals To-Be.
-We don't develop the tests all at once, instead, we continue to mature the analysis model and then pick off pieces to make into tests once we get close to when we want to use them.
+We don't develop the tests all at once, instead, we continue to mature the analysis model, and then pick off pieces to make into tests once we get close to when we want to use them.

 Tasks are to-do items.
 They may be associated with tests -- or not.
 They may be just things we'd like to do one day.
 They may be tremendously valuable things that must happen right away!
-Or things we'd like to do one day.
 Tasks may be *associated* with tests, but they have no tests directly tied to them.
 They're just things we'd like to do one day.
 There's no test you perform to see if a task is done aside from just looking at something.
 Did you wash the car?
 I did!
 (Looks at car).
 I see that.
 Thanks!
+Without a test, do the words "I washed the car" mean anything?

 You can't tie tasks to goals/tests without mentally defining what you want it to look like and how it's built.
 At that point, all creative work stops.
 Any analysis work is done.
 Goals/tests created from the analysis model define value.
 Tasks define *activity*, not *value*.